Philadelphia's River Region

 |U.S. Army Corps of Engineers|

 In any event, the local division of the Army Corps of Engineers went into some sort of decline, dating from about that time, which might well have been over-reacting to the so-called Love Canal episode.
 The chief of the division was to have no higher rank than Lt.
 Colonel.
-The activities of the division had been centered on building dams and flood control projects, but began to be mostly environmental protection, particularly repair of hurricane-damaged ocean beaches.
-The headquarters was moved from the Custom House to the Wanamaker Building, because the personnel and budget had declined.
-There was talk of merging the district with another district.
+The activities of the division had been centered on building dams and flood control projects but began to be mostly environmental protection, particularly repair of hurricane-damaged ocean beaches.
+The headquarters was moved from the Custom House to the Wanamaker Building because the personnel and budget had declined.
+There was the talk of merging the district with another district.
 The Delaware Division is the smallest district in the country, almost difficult to find on a map whereas some other districts enclose eight states.
 When you get more states you get more Senators, so you get more budget, and so on.
-It was sad that the Navy and Marines were founded here, the Revolution and the War of 1812 caused much fortification to be centered here, the capital of the country.
+It was sad that the Navy and Marines were founded here, the Revolution and the War of 1812 caused many fortifications to be centered here, the capital of the country.
 From that point to the present, there has been a long decline.
 It was particularly painful that West Point is primarily an engineering college, with a tradition that the top five percent of every class is offered a place in the Corps of Engineers.
 In Army politics, it is clear that a heavy proportion of the generals were West Point graduates, just as it is almost exclusively true that all admirals have Annapolis in their background.
 Jimmy Carter went to Annapolis, but so what?

 Rather than follow a line of thought which leaves many uncomfortable, perhaps it is more relevant to notice that all of our rivers seem to be drying up.
-The Colorado and the Rio Grande are mere trickles, the Mississippi now has wide banks of mud.
-The Delaware has long been recognized as having a wide mouth and a short length, reflecting its origin as a small river emptying (at Trenton) into a wide bay which is really the back bay of the huge barrier peninsula of Southern New Jersey.
-What might have been its extensive watershed runs instead into the Susquehanna, about a hundred miles north of Philadelphia, probably because of volcanic shifts.
+Colorado and the Rio Grande are mere trickles, the Mississippi now has wide banks of mud.
+Delaware has long been recognized as having a wide mouth and a short length, reflecting its origin as a small river emptying (at Trenton) into a wide bay which is really the back bay of the huge barrier peninsula of Southern New Jersey.
+What might have been its extensive watershed runs instead into the Susquehanna, about a hundred miles north of Philadelphia, probably because of volcanic shifts?
 But what was once a thriving port has dwindled as a result of labor troubles and some unfortunate legislation.
 That's where the number of Senators in your district makes a difference.

-Wilmington, Delaware has the largest port for bananas in the nation; the Delaware points southward, toward all of Latin America.
-The Chinese are financing, and probably engineering, a widening of the Panama Canal to accomodate giant container ships that now can't get through.
+Wilmington, Delaware has the largest port for bananas in the nation; Delaware points southward, toward all of Latin America.
+The Chinese are financing, and probably engineering, a widening of the Panama Canal to accommodate giant container ships that now can't get through.
 The first port on the Atlantic seaboard to deepen its harbor accordingly, will probably get first-mover advantage and hold it because it is expensive to play catch up.
 Philadelphia is about half-finished in the deepening of the channel to forty-five feet.
 But New York's deepening of the Hudson is almost complete.
 New Jersey politics involves both channels on its north and south borders, but New Jersey has long since thrown in its lot with New York.
 Now that it probably won't matter, the Pennsylvania dredging will probably be permitted to finish.
-If that happens, the only hope for Philadelphia in the race to be a big container port, will depend on a recession in China slowing down their import traffic until we catch up.
-After all, Philadelphia is blessed with an almost world-unique combination of rail, highway, airport and ocean shipping interchanges at a single point, on relatively undeveloped land close to a major city.
+If that happens, the only hope for Philadelphia in the race to be a big container port will depend on a recession in China slowing down their import traffic until we catch up.
+After all, Philadelphia is blessed with an almost world-unique combination of rail, highway, airport, and ocean shipping interchanges at a single point, on relatively undeveloped land close to a major city.
 Without wishing any evil on China, we do have to wish they would encounter some reason to slow down for us.
-Slow down, that is, until our natural advantages can overcome the foibles of our politicians.
+Slow down, that is until our natural advantages can overcome the foibles of our politicians.